A Problem with LLVM's Undef

 }

-is allowed to have undefined behavior (by choosing 0
+undef is allowed to have undefined behavior (by choosing 0 for

 transformed program isn’t, even though the transform we made looks